anielsen108/Monologues-Detailed/monologues/captain-tirades.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Crimson Command — Fiery civic authority and battle-ready proclamations.
+### Ruby Vigilance — Border-guard readiness and watchful fury.
-Use the [Crimson Command](../vocal-energy/crimson-command.md) setup for these cues:
+Use the [Ruby Vigilance](../vocal-energy/ruby-vigilance.md) setup for these cues:

 - `Public proclamation, voice booming`
 - `Short bark, incredulous`
 - `Accusing finger`

-### Ember Rally — Propulsive surges, urgent lifts, and crowd-stirring momentum.
+### Garnet Defiance — Rebellious fire and warrior refusal.
-Use the [Ember Rally](../vocal-energy/ember-rally.md) setup for these cues:
+Use the [Garnet Defiance](../vocal-energy/garnet-defiance.md) setup for these cues:

 - `Explosive accusation`
 - `Pounding fists`